-- In August 2019, we acquired a 73% equity interest in Woori Asset Management Corp. (formerly known as Tongyang Asset Management Corp.) from Tongyang Life Insurance Co., Ltd., which became our consolidated subsidiary. - In September 2019, we conducted a "comprehensive stock exchange" under Korean law with Woori Bank, the former parent company of Woori Card, whereby Woori Bank transferred all of its Woori Card shares to us and in return received a combination of 42,103,377 shares of our common stock and \$\foware\$598 billion in cash, based on an exchange ratio of 0.4697442 shares of our common stock for each Woori Card share.
+- In August 2019, we acquired a 73% equity interest in Woori Asset Management Corp. (formerly known as Tongyang Asset Management Corp.) from Tongyang Life Insurance Co., Ltd., which became our consolidated subsidiary. - In September 2019, we conducted a "comprehensive stock exchange" under Korean law with Woori Bank, the former parent company of Woori Card, whereby Woori Bank transferred all of its Woori Card shares to us and in return received a combination of 42,103,377 shares of our common stock and ₩598 billion in cash, based on an exchange ratio of 0.4697442 shares of our common stock for each Woori Card share.
 As a result of the stock exchange, Woori Card ceased to be Woori Bank's subsidiary and became our direct and wholly-owned subsidiary.
-Pursuant to applicable Korean law, Woori Bank was required to dispose of the 42,103,377 shares of our common stock it received in the stock exchange within six months of its consummation and sold 28,890,707 of such shares to Fubon Life Insurance Co., Ltd. in September 2019 for \$\foware 358\$ billion and 13,212,670 of such shares in block trades in November 2019.
-As a result of such transactions, the number of our outstanding shares of common stock increased to 722,267,683.

-- In September 2019, we acquired a 59.83% equity interest in Woori Investment Bank from Woori Bank, its former parent company, for a purchase price of ₩393 billion.
-As a result of the purchase, Woori Investment Bank ceased to be Woori Bank's subsidiary and became our direct consolidated subsidiary.
+Pursuant to applicable Korean law, Woori Bank was required to dispose of the 42,103,377 shares of our common stock it received in the stock exchange within six months of its consummation and sold 28,890,707 of such shares to Fubon Life Insurance Co., Ltd. in September 2019 for ₩358 billion and 13,212,670 of such shares in block trades in November 2019.
+As a result of such transactions, the number of our outstanding shares of common stock increased to 722,267,683. - In September 2019, we acquired a 59.83% equity interest in Woori Investment Bank from Woori Bank, its former parent company, for a sale price of ₩383 billion.
+As a result of the sale, Woori Investment Bank ceased to be Woori Bank's subsidiary and became our direct consolidated subsidiary.
 Woori Investment Bank's common stock is listed on the KRX KOSPI Market. - In October 2019, Woori Bank acquired a 20% equity interest in Lotte Card Co., Ltd., the eighth largest credit card issuer in Korea, according to BC Research, which is a quarterly report issued by BC Card.
 See "Item 4.B.
-Business Overview-Credit Cards." - In December 2019, we acquired Woori Global Asset Management Co. (formerly known as ABL Global Asset Management Co.) from Anbang Asset Management (Hong Kong) Co., Limited, which became our consolidated subsidiary. - In December 2019, we acquired an aggregate 51% equity interest in Woori Asset Trust Co., Ltd. (formerly known as Kukje Asset Trust Ltd.), consisting of (i) 44.46% from its majority shareholders, including former chairman Jae-Eun Yoo, and (ii) 6.54% from Woori Bank.
-As part of the share purchase agreement with the former majority shareholders, we have agreed to additionally acquire a 21.27% equity interest in the future, subject to certain conditions, at which point we will own an aggregate 72.3% equity interest in Woori Asset Trust Co., Ltd., which is currently our consolidated subsidiary. - In December 2020, we acquired a 74.0% equity interest in Woori Financial Capital Co., Ltd. (formerly known as Aju Capital Co., Ltd.) from Well to Sea Investment for a purchase price of \(\frac{\pm}{\pm}\)572 billion.
-Notwithstanding the foregoing, for accounting purposes, Woori Financial Capital Co., Ltd. became our consolidated subsidiary in October 2020.
-See "Item 15.
-Controls and Procedures-Management's Annual Report on Internal Control Over Financial Reporting."
-In March 2021, we acquired Woori Savings Bank (formerly known as Aju Savings Bank) from Woori Financial Capital Co., Ltd., our consolidated subsidiary, and as a result, Woori Savings Bank ceased to be the subsidiary of Woori Financial Capital Co., Ltd. and became our direct consolidated subsidiary.
-In April 2021, we acquired an additional 12.9% equity interest in Woori Financial Capital Co., Ltd. from Aju Corporation, as a result of which our aggregate equity interest in Woori Financial Capital Co., Ltd. became 86.9%.
+Business Overview-Credit Cards." - In December 2019, we acquired Woori Global Asset Management Co. (formerly known as ABL Global Asset Management Co.) from Anbang Asset Management (Hong Kong) Co., Limited, which became our consolidated subsidiary. - In December 2019, we acquired an aggregate 51% equity interest in Woori Asset Trust Co., Ltd. (formerly known as Kukje Asset Trust Ltd.), consisting of (i) 44.46% from its majority shareholders, including chairman Jae-Eun Yoo, and (ii) 6.54% from Woori Bank.
+As part of the share purchase agreement with the former majority shareholders, we have agreed to additionally acquire a 21.27% equity interest in the future, subject to certain conditions, at which point we will own an aggregate 72.2% equity interest in Woori Asset Trust Co., Ltd., which is currently our consolidated subsidiary.